dcmi/dc-srap/profile/srap-profile.md

 This table contains all the proposed new or changed element, and DC Terms elements which are essential for description of scholarly resources.
 In addition to the listed elements, any existing DC Terms element may also be used if and when necessary.

+NOTE: Roles are presented in a separate table.

 | Name              | Identifier                                    | Mandatory / Repeatable | Value |
 | ----------------- | ----------------------------------------------| ----- | ----- |
 | Abstract          | http://purl.org/dc/terms/abstract             | 0...1 | Free text |